melindahiggins2000/N736Fall2017_HELPdataset/README.md

 ## The HELP Dataset

-For today and several future lessons, we'll be working with the HELP (Health Evaluation and Linkage to Primary Care) dataset.
-You can learn more about this dataset at [https://nhorton.people.amherst.edu/sasr2/datasets.php](https://nhorton.people.amherst.edu/sasr2/datasets.php).
+You can learn more about the HELP (Health Evaluation and Linkage to Primary Care) dataset at [https://nhorton.people.amherst.edu/sasr2/datasets.php](https://nhorton.people.amherst.edu/sasr2/datasets.php).
 This dataset is also used by Ken Kleinman and Nicholas J. Horton for their book "SAS and R: Data Management, Statistical Analysis, and Graphics" _(which is another helpful textbook)_.

 * You can download the datasets from their website [https://nhorton.people.amherst.edu/sasr2/datasets.php](https://nhorton.people.amherst.edu/sasr2/datasets.php)
 * The original publication is referenced at [https://www.ncbi.nlm.nih.gov/pubmed/12653820?ordinalpos=17&itool=EntrezSystem2.PEntrez.Pubmed.Pubmed_ResultsPanel.Pubmed_DefaultReportPanel.Pubmed_RVDocSum](https://www.ncbi.nlm.nih.gov/pubmed/12653820?ordinalpos=17&itool=EntrezSystem2.PEntrez.Pubmed.Pubmed_ResultsPanel.Pubmed_DefaultReportPanel.Pubmed_RVDocSum)